willow-rubenstein/SimpadLib/readme.md

 # SimPadLib

 ## What is this?
-- This is a python library programmed by Ashe Muller that allows users to interface directly with their SimPad devices, and control
+- This is a python library programmed by Willow Rubenstein that allows users to interface directly with their SimPad devices, and control
 RGB values pragmatically.
 It allows for you to use all included features in the official SimPad app, but using Python instead.
 - It includes comprehensive research of all of the different functions for the SimPad.